1. Do we get to hunt all day?

 8. What is the closest airport?

-* Emporia ( 2- 8 miles away depending on what lodge you are at) has a small non commercial airport.
+* Emporia ( 2- 8 miles away depending on what lodge you are at) has a small non-commercial airport.

-Kansas City (MCI) is about 2 hours away and Wichita is 1.5 hours away, both are commercial airports.
+Kansas City (MCI) is about 2 hours away and Wichita is 1.5 hours away; both are commercial airports.

 9. Do you have someone to give away birds to?

 * No. We do not have any place to give harvested birds to.
-You will be responsible for all birds that you have harvested, please make sure you have enough coolers to transport these birds home.
+You will be responsible for all birds that you have harvested, please make sure you have enough coolers to transport these birds home. new and exciting news is that we have recently become a waterfowl preservation facility which makes your travel home with birds much lighter.
+Following strict guidelines, we are now able to breast out your birds instead of being required to have a fully feathered wing attached for transportation.

 10. Are we able to shoot your limit of bird's

-* No. You are only allowed to shoot your legal limit of ducks or geese or combination of both, this is a law set by the state and federal fish and game commission.
+* No. You are only allowed to shoot your legal limit of ducks or geese or combination of both. this is a law set by the state and federal fish and game commission.
 Any game violations will be reported to the local game warden immediately.

 11. Are dogs allowed in the lodge?